 Students applying to the 3+2 program must additionally:

-- Demonstrate an undergraduate major GPA of 3.25 or higher for all completed coursework; and
+- Demonstrate an undergraduate major GPA of 3.25 or higher for all required coursework; and

-- Complete all program prerequisites prior to applying to the program.
+- Complete all program prerequisites with a C or better prior to applying to the program.

 Students applying to the stand-alone two-year program must additionally: